 R.Politik is a unique project — there are no other such English-language projects that can compare with us on quality, price and level of public access.We pride ourselves on our objectivity, exclusivity and accuracy.
 Our writing draws on information available in the media (identifying the nuances and highlighting hidden details), the social media activity of thought leaders, and our own sources in Russia.

 R.Politik is politically neutral and we aim for total impartiality.
-Our goal is simple: to help readers understand the motivations of officials, their concerns, expectations and tactical calculations.
+Our goal is simple: to help readers understand the motivations of officials, their concerns, expectations, and strategic and tactical calculations.
 We explore what’s on the Kremlin’s agenda; whether that is geopolitics, elections, protest movements or economic change.

 We have no investors, no sponsors and no patrons.
 R.Politik’s only source of funding is through its subscribers and we have no ties to the Russian government, its proxies, or media outlets close to the Kremlin.

 We are an English-language product aimed at an international audience.
 Our readers include government officials, NGO workers, diplomats, analysts and executives at large companies.
 For diplomats and officials, we shed crucial light on Kremlin decision-making.
 And for business our research is an essential part of risk analysis — helping managers devise better strategies, build partnerships and foster good relations with the authorities.

 The Bulletin is our flagship product, which is issued twice a month to subscribers.
 It is an indispensable guide for those seeking to navigate Russian politics and business.
 For more information, see the ‘The Bulletin’ section of our website, which also has a contents page from each bulletin in our back catalogue.